Questions about the ordinance

 Do retailers have to keep track of how many paper bags they sell?

 No. The ordinance doesn’t require retailers to track bag sales.
 However, Thurston County would like to evaluate how effective the ban is at reducing bag use.
-We ask that retailers track the number and type of bags used and provide that data on a periodic basis.
+Please take the following short survey.

 Is the paper bag transaction taxable?

 Yes.
 The Washington State Department of Revenue has confirmed that the 5-cent charge is subject to sales tax; retailers are selling the bags.

 Which bags are required to have recycled content?

 Paper checkout bags 1/8 barrel-size or larger must be made from 40% recycled content.
 No other bags are required to have recycled content.